 The school sets homework as appropriate.
 Often the most valuable homework a child can do are activities outside of the school curriculum.
-Examples may be; The Duke of Edinburgh Award, sports clubs, Cadet Corps, etc.
+Examples may be; The Duke of Edinburgh Award, sports clubs, Cadet Corps, etc .

-Careers guidance - please also refer to our vocational policy
+Careers guidance - please also refer to our vocational policy examination technique and management of stress.

-Pupils at Red Rose School are supported in their preparation for formal examinations at various stages of their education.
-They receive specific support in Study Skills that includes guidance on revision technique, making notes, examination technique and management of stress.
 Pupils are encouraged to learn about their own academic strengths and weaknesses and the type of learning method that best suits them as an individual.
 Whilst we do not specifically instigate careers advice until Year 9, we provide opportunities for Pupils to understand the world of work and the promotion of their economic wellbeing.
 There are talks from professionals in various fields as well as visits to places of employment and manufacture.
 Through visiting speakers Pupils receive motivational and inspirational guidance that will help them in their current and future endeavours.
 Pupils receive interview training at the appropriate stage.
-These are a few of the ways in which Pupils are prepared for the future beyond Red Rose School.
+These are a few of the ways in which Pupils are prepared for the future beyond Insert name of school.